JakeSteam/blog-personal/_drafts/2023-09-16-recommendation-shopify-logo-creator.md

     - Web
 ---

-For a project recently, I needed a "good enough" logo for basic branding.
+For [my project "Code Cured"](http://codecured.org/) recently, I needed a logo for basic branding.
 Whilst in the past I've made my own, I'm way too rusty these days, and don't even have Photoshop installed!
 As such, I looked for online services, finding most of them requiring payment or having bad licensing.
 Luckily, Hatchful by Shopify seems to do everything I needed, including full ownership of the output!

 ## Overview